-Dr. Cohen generally works with Dr. Emer to perform a thigh lift procedure that will lift, contour, and balance your thighs so that they have a slimmer appearance and look more in proportion with the rest of your body.
+Dr. Cohen performs thigh lift procedures that will lift, contour, and balance your thighs so that they have a slimmer appearance and look more in proportion with the rest of your body.
 Liposuction and J-Plasma (Renuvion) may also be performed in addition to the thigh lift in order to give your thighs a smoother, more toned appearance.

 Every patient is different and will have unique concerns and goals.
 Some patients dislike their loose skin that has resulted from weight loss.
 For others, it can be a result from prior liposuction performed by another surgeon.
 For others, it can be the effects of aging.

 Whatever your reasons may be for seeking a thigh lift, Dr. Cohen will listen carefully to your goals and concerns, and will determine the best thigh lift surgical plan for you.

 Am I a good candidate for thigh lift surgery?

 Those considering thigh lift surgery should understand that this is not a “weight loss surgery”.
 Rather, it’s a procedure for those who are near a healthy weight, but who are unhappy with the way their thighs look.

 Good candidates for thigh lift surgery are:

 - Those with excess soft tissue along the inner thigh region and/or the outer thigh